scy-phy/scy-phy.github.io/minicps-oc.md

 opted for a *stand on the shoulder of the giants* approach where it was possible.

 Fig TODO  shows MiniCPS block diagram.
-We have *Cyber* part and because the initial focus of MiniCPS was *CPS network security* we decided to use an emulator to generate realistic traffic.
-For the Physical part we use a *physical process simulator script*, an *abstraction of the system state* and an *API* to access it.
+For the *Physical* part we use a physical process simulator script, an abstraction of the system state and an Physical layer API to access it.
 For the *System* part we use control logic simulators.
 In summary physical process simulation script and control logic simulation scripts modify the abstracted system state using an API and simulated devices are able to communicate using a realistic network emulator.

-For time reason I will focus on the most interesting parts, namely the network emulator and the physical layer API.
+For the *Cyber* part we decided to use *Mininet* emulator.
 Mininet is a network emulator developed at Stanford university.
-The tool is well established and it is used by network researcher to *reproduce* complex topologies and generate and process *real* packets
+The tool is well established and it is used by network researcher to reproduce complex topologies and generate and process real packets
-The emulator is extremely *lightweight* because can emulate thousands of node on a single Linux kernel.
-This is a key property of an easy to reproduce and an easy to share research platform such as MiniCPS.
+The emulator is extremely lightweight and because is based on Linux container virtualization it is able to emulate thousands of node on a single Linux kernel.
+Mininet offers a big advantage over fully-virtualized solutions and it is an ideal component for a research platform that aims to be easy to configure, share and reproduce even on a single laptop.
 Furthermore mininet easily allows *Software-Defined Networking* development using *OpenFlow* as the control protocol.

 The MiniCPS physical layer API is the *glue* of the platform.